 Nancy Breslin has long been a writer, from scholarly articles and book chapters in psychiatry to reviews and blog entries about photography.
-Scriptwriting is a relatively new endeavor, and perhaps not as much of a departure as that seems, since her three feature-length screenplays are all set in the art world.
+Scriptwriting is a relatively new endeavor, and perhaps not as much of a departure as that seems, since three of her feature-length screenplays are all set in the art world.
 She has also been on the writing team of two 48-Hour Project short films and has written many one-act plays.
 She is a member of Women in Film and Video and Capital Screenwriters Network.
 Some projects are listed below.

 Brooklyn Butterfly.
 Gemma Singer wakes up, hungover, in a strange woman's tub.
 The stranger is Jo, who becomes Gemma's lover and muse, inspiring artwork that catches the eye of Freddy Lee, a wealthy collector.
 This story of the subsequent battle between an ambitious artist and her patron is set in modern New York but inspired by a true story of art and ego from Victorian England: James McNeill Whistler’s creation of The Peacock Room for Liverpool tycoon Frederick Leyland.
 (Offical selection: Spotlight on Screenwriters, 2016.)